theNewDynamic/oregonsadventurecoast.com/content/blog/2016-11-07-come-one-come-all-to-the-first-ever-downtown-coos-bay-holiday-open-house.md

 ---
-title: 'Come one, come all to the first ever Downtown Coos Bay Holiday Open House'
+title: Come one, come all to the first ever Downtown Coos Bay Holiday Open House
-date: 2016-11-07T15:15:42.000Z
+date: 2016-11-07T15:15:42.000+00:00
-description: >-
-  How do you shop for the person who has everything?
+description: How do you shop for the person who has everything?
 You come to Oregon's South Coast and find the most unique treasures they wouldn't find anywhere else!
   There are a bounty of holiday treasures waiting to be discovered right now in locally owned shops throughout Oregon's South Coast.
 tags:
 - Black Friday
 - Charleston
 - Christmas Shopping
 - Coos Bay
 - holiday shopping
 - Holidays
 - local
 - Marshfield District
 - North Bend
 - Oregon
 - Oregon seafood
 - Retailers
 - Small Business
 - South Coast
 categories:
 - Shopping
 image: ''
+warning: true

 ---
 <pre><em>Image Credit: <a href="https://www.facebook.com/115979621795980/photos/a.505449182849020.1073741825.115979621795980/626619490731988/?type=3&theater" target="_blank">Painted Zebra via Facebook</a></em>
 </pre>